CYNET HEALTH Ranks No. 1309 on the 2021 Inc. 5000, With Three-Year Revenue Growth of 365% Percent

 NEW YORK, Aug.
 24, 2021 /PRNewswire/ -- Inc. magazine today revealed that CYNET HEALTH is No. 1309 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

 "We are beyond proud of our teams who have gone the extra mile in the name of partnership.
 We continue to provide cutting edge technology and top-tier talent to our clients which attributes to our exponential growth.
-As the healthcare industry continues to boom, we remain dedicated to being a part of that journey" – Ash Mayuri – Co-CEO & CFO, Cynet Health.
+As the healthcare industry continues to boom, we remain dedicated to being a part of that journey" – Ash Mayur – Co-CEO & CFO, Cynet Health.

 Not only have the companies on the 2021 Inc. 5000 been very competitive within their markets, but this year's list also proved especially resilient and flexible given 2020's unprecedented challenges.
 Among the 5,000, the average median three-year growth rate soared to 543 percent, and median revenue reached $11.1 million.
 Together, those companies added more than 610,000 jobs over the past three years.